Now offering remote consultations to our customers. Contact your location today!

 Diamonds with inclusions that are visible to the naked eye are classified as included.
 I1 diamonds have inclusions that are obvious and may affect the diamond’s durability.
 I2 diamonds have inclusions that are obvious and may affect the diamond’s transparency and brilliance.

 I3 diamonds have inclusions that are very obvious and may affect the diamond’s overall appearance and structural integrity.
 These diamonds are considered to be of lower quality and are typically less valuable than diamonds with higher clarity grades.
+When searching for premium diamond rings in Tempe, it’s important to consider these clarity grades, as they significantly impact the diamond’s quality and value, ensuring you make an informed decision on your purchase.

 How Clarity Affects a Diamond’s Value